-NOTE: To start diagnostics on a convertible computer, your computer must be in notebook mode, and you must use the attached keyboard.
+- NOTE: To start diagnostics on a convertible computer, your computer must be in notebook mode, and you must use the attached keyboard. - NOTE: If you need to stop a diagnostic test, press esc.

 Starting HP PC Hardware Diagnostics UEFI

 To start HP PC Hardware Diagnostics UEFI, follow these steps: